HeenaDania/ecommerce-eks-cicd/README.md

 * Monitoring and alerting with CloudWatch and SNS

+⚡ Workflow

+* Code is pushed to GitHub.

+* CodePipeline detects changes and starts the pipeline.

+* CodeBuild installs dependencies, builds the app, and creates Docker images.

+* Docker images are pushed to Amazon ECR.

+* Kubernetes manifests are applied to EKS, updating the application.

+* ALB routes incoming traffic to the correct service in EKS.

+* CloudWatch and SNS handle monitoring and notifications.

 🙋‍♀️ Author - Heena

 Feel free to fork, contribute, or reach out for questions!